mxcl/PromiseKit/README.md

 platform with a `swiftc` (indeed, this includes *Linux*), it has *excellent* Objective-C bridging and *delightful* specializations for iOS, macOS, tvOS and watchOS.

+# Quick Start

+We recommend [CocoaPods] or [Carthage], however you can just drop `PromiseKit.xcodeproj` into your project and add `PromiseKit.framework` to your app’s embedded frameworks.

-# Swift 4
+## Xcode 9 / Swift 4

 We maintain a [Swift 4 / Xcode 9 branch](https://github.com/mxcl/PromiseKit/tree/swift4-beta1).

 Note we have not ported the extensions yet.
 This is your opportunity to contribute.

-1. Clone PromiseKit
+1. `git clone --recursive https://github.com/mxcl/PromiseKit -b swift4-beta1`
-2. Adjust your `.podspec` to use your clone (append `, path: '../path/to/your/clone'`)
+2. Adjust your `.podspec` to use your clone (append `, path: '../PromiseKit'`)
-3. Fix the code
+3. Fix the PromiseKit extensions you use
-4. Push and PR

-# Quick Start

-We recommend [CocoaPods] or [Carthage], however you can just drop `PromiseKit.xcodeproj` into your project and add `PromiseKit.framework` to your app’s embedded frameworks.
+4. Fork, push & pull-request

 ## Xcode 8 / Swift 3